Numelon-Softworks/ThreatenGL/README-modrinth.md

 Fabric and NeoForge have always worked without any additional dependencies.
 </details>

+## 🔒 Will this mod work for me?
+This mod will **NOT** do anything if your hardware does not support OpenGL 4.6.

+**On macOS**, this mod will force OpenGL 4.1 instead of 4.6 as Apple deprecated OpenGL in favour of Metal starting with macOS Mojave (10.14) and has not updated it since.

+The OpenGL 4.6 specification was released on July 31st, 2017. **Generally, this mod should work if:**
+- you have an Nvidia Graphics Card from 2012 and upwards (Nvidia Kepler and above are supported)
+- you have an AMD Graphics Card from 2012 and upwards (AMD GCN and above are supported)
+- you have any Graphics Card which currently actively receives driver updates
+- you have any Graphics Card which used to receive driver updates up until or after the release date of the OpenGL 4.6 specification

 ## ❗Notes
 ThreatenGL has been thoroughly tested to ensure it doesn't explore your device.
 However, please keep in mind that this is still an experiment and the efficacy of this mod is being actively researched and discussed.
 While many users have seen positive results, **your** results may vary depending on your setup.